Ggwppino/SixSamuraiCounter/README.md

 ## What it is

-Six-Samurai Counter initially was an app to help all Yu-Gi-Oh players who use decks that need counters.
+Six-Samurai Counter initially was an app to help all Yu-Gi-Oh players who use decks that need counters. <br>
 Now is a complete multi-use app for all Yu-Gi-Oh players.

 ## Usage